AmpedFinance/docs/whitepaper.md

 features include protections like reentrancy guards on state-changing functions, and pre-deposit share calculation to prevent manipulation.

-## **AMP Token Utility and Governance**
+## **AMPED Token Utility and Governance**

-The AMP token is the native governance and utility token of the Amped DeFi ecosystem.
-Modeled after the GMX token in functionality, AMP plays a pivotal role in aligning incentives across traders, liquidity providers, and the protocol\'s future development.
+The AMPED token is the native governance and utility token of the Amped DeFi ecosystem.
+Modeled after the GMX token in functionality, AMPED plays a pivotal role in aligning incentives across traders, liquidity providers, and the protocol\'s future development.

 ### **Governance Rights**

-AMP is fundamentally a governance token, conferring holders the ability to influence the direction of the platform.
-AMP holders can vote on proposals or parameter changes, such as adjusting fee distribution percentages, onboarding new collateral assets into ALP, modifying leverage limits, or initiating partnerships and upgrades.
-In time, Amped plans to transition into a more community-driven DAO structure where significant changes are decided through on-chain governance votes by AMP stakeholders.
+AMPED is fundamentally a governance token, conferring holders the ability to influence the direction of the platform.
+AMPED holders can vote on proposals or parameter changes, such as adjusting fee distribution percentages, onboarding new collateral assets into ALP, modifying leverage limits, or initiating partnerships and upgrades.
+In time, Amped plans to transition into a more community-driven DAO structure where significant changes are decided through on-chain governance votes by AMPED stakeholders.

 ### **Reward Distribution**

-One of the primary utilities of AMP is staking.
-Users can stake their AMP tokens in the protocol as a base asset to participate in the platform and provide liquidity to support swaps of digital assets.
+One of the primary utilities of AMPED is staking.
+Users can stake their AMPED tokens in the protocol as a base asset to participate in the platform and provide liquidity to support swaps of digital assets.
-Notably, AMP stakers may also be required to perform a specific task within a \'work for service\' model to claim their earned rewards, such as such as liquidity provision, governance participation and engaging in trades or participating in platform campaigns, referral programs.
+Notably, AMPED stakers may also be required to perform a specific task within a \'work for service\' model to claim their earned rewards, such as such as liquidity provision, governance participation and engaging in trades or participating in platform campaigns, referral programs.
 These earned rewards are distributed in the form of:

-**Platform Fee Rewards:** AMP stakers receive rewards from the pool that contains a variety of network base currencies.
+**Platform Fee Rewards:** AMPED stakers receive rewards from the pool that contains a variety of network base currencies.
 The rewards pool is funded by swap fees, leverage trading fees, and other protocol revenues.
 Essentially, by participating in Amped, one can earn rewards denominated in major assets, providing a stream of rewards based on their engagement with the platform.

-**Escrowed AMP (esAMP):** In addition to immediate fee rewards, qualifying stakers who have fulfilled engagement criteria are granted escrowed AMP tokens (esAMP) as a loyalty reward. esAMP is a non-transferable token that represents a claim on real AMP tokens, but it vests over time.
-Earning esAMP incentivizes long-term participation: users must continue to stake or hold to eventually convert (vest) the esAMP into liquid AMP.
+**Escrowed AMPED (esAMP):** In addition to immediate fee rewards, qualifying stakers who have fulfilled engagement criteria are granted escrowed AMPED tokens (esAMP) as a loyalty reward. esAMP is a non-transferable token that represents a claim on real AMPED tokens, but it vests over time.
+Earning esAMP incentivizes long-term participation: users must continue to stake or hold to eventually convert (vest) the esAMP into liquid AMPED.
 Alternatively, esAMP itself can be staked to earn additional rewards.
-This mechanism prevents mercenary behavior by tying rewards to time, and gradually increases the circulating supply of AMP in a controlled way.
+This mechanism prevents mercenary behavior by tying rewards to time, and gradually increases the circulating supply of AMPED in a controlled way.

 ### **Liquidity Incentives and ALP Integration**

-Liquidity providers (ALP holders) also indirectly benefit from the AMP tokenomics.
+Liquidity providers (ALP holders) also indirectly benefit from the AMPED tokenomics.
 ALP stakers receive a portion of fees and also earn esAMP rewards.
-This means that liquidity providers are being given a stake in governance over time, turning them into AMP holders as well.
-It creates a pipeline where LPs who might start for the yield eventually become vested AMP holders, further aligning LP incentives with the long-term governance and success of Amped.
+This means that liquidity providers are being given a stake in governance over time, turning them into AMPED holders as well.
+It creates a pipeline where LPs who might start for the yield eventually become vested AMPED holders, further aligning LP incentives with the long-term governance and success of Amped.

 ### **Utility in the Ecosystem**

-Beyond governance and staking, AMP is envisioned to have additional utility within the Amped ecosystem:
+Beyond governance and staking, AMPED is envisioned to have additional utility within the Amped ecosystem:

-**Fee Discounts or Preferred Rates:** The platform may introduce tiered benefits for AMP holders, such as reduced trading fees or improved referral rates for those holding or staking certain amounts of AMP.
+**Fee Discounts or Preferred Rates:** The platform may introduce tiered benefits for AMPED holders, such as reduced trading fees or improved referral rates for those holding or staking certain amounts of AMPED.

-**Access to Features:** AMP might gate certain advanced features or higher platform tiers.
-For example, participation in special yield programs, higher leverage tiers, or early access to new chain deployments could be offered to AMP holders.
+**Access to Features:** AMPED might gate certain advanced features or higher platform tiers.
+For example, participation in special yield programs, higher leverage tiers, or early access to new chain deployments could be offered to AMPED holders.

-**Collateral or Integration:** As Amped expands, AMP could potentially be used as a collateral asset or integrated into partner protocols.
+**Collateral or Integration:** As Amped expands, AMPED could potentially be used as a collateral asset or integrated into partner protocols.
 Its role as a governance token and claim on fees gives it a fundamental value that other protocols may accept.

-**Activity Rewards:** Contributors who provide valuable services to the Amped Finance ecosystem, who have also staked their AMP on the platform, may be eligible to receive a share of the platform\'s reward pool (funded by fee revenue) as compensation.
+**Activity Rewards:** Contributors who provide valuable services to the Amped Finance ecosystem, who have also staked their AMPED on the platform, may be eligible to receive a share of the platform\'s reward pool (funded by fee revenue) as compensation.
 This mechanism will be structured to incentivize active participation and reward valuable